Gengik84/MacOS_Updater/README.md

 # MacOS_Updater

 Script to download macOS Mojave updates.
 Particularly for those who are still using HFS+.
-(Now Mojave with HFS+ is not able to receive system updates from Mac App Store/System Preferences)
+(Now Mojave with HFS+ is not able to receive system updates from System Preferences)

 ## How to use?
 Run the command below (will be downloaded to the current directory):